 - Once your funds are received by the provider the converted SBD amount will be transfered to the recipient account you specify in the Solomon Islands.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Solomon Islands dollar deposited into the recipient bank account in the Solomon Islands and less margins and fees kept by the banks!
+Use our Send to Solomon Islands Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Solomon Islands Dollars deposited into the recipient bank account and less margins and fees kept by the banks!